New teen heroine emerges from 'Divergent' take on dystopia

-LOS ANGELES A futuristic utopia is divided into five communities, each defined entirely by one personality trait - wisdom, honesty, selflessness, kindness and bravery.
+LOS ANGELES, March 19 A futuristic utopia is divided into five communities, each defined entirely by one personality trait - wisdom, honesty, selflessness, kindness and bravery.
 But can humans be defined by just one?

 That's the question at the core of new film "Divergent," out in U.S. theaters on Friday.
 It is the latest movie adapted from a young adult novel series that features a lead female heroine who goes on an epic journey in a post-apocalyptic, dystopian world where people lead dehumanized lives.